Rzyfront/Host-manager/SECURITY_INFO.md

-# Host Editor - Professional Windows Hosts File Manager
+# Host Manager - Professional Windows Hosts File Manager

 ## About This Software

-**Host Editor** is a legitimate, professional application designed for developers and system administrators to manage Windows hosts files efficiently and safely.
+**Host Manager** is a legitimate, professional application designed for developers and system administrators to manage Windows hosts files efficiently and safely.

 ### ✅ **Why This Software is Safe**